 The OECD tracks aid in support of women's equality organisations and institutions through a 'purpose code' used in annual reporting on aid activities by Development Assistance Committee (DAC) members.
 This code helps to track donors' support to women's organisations and ministries.
-The graph below shows the amount of Australian aid allocated against this purpose code from 2012 to 2014.
-14 In 2013, the Australian aid activities under this purpose code amounted to just USD 33 million (1% of Australian sectorallocable aid).
-15 In 2014, this increased to USD 56.5 million.
-However, this still equated to only 1.8% of sector allocable aid.
+In 2016, 0.56% (USD 453.559 million) of total allocable aid across DAC members (USD 80830.993 million) went to the women's equality organisations and institutions purpose code.
+In Australia, as seen in the table below, support for women's equality organisations and institutions is similarly low, representing 1.22% (22.379 USD million) of total sector-allocable aid in 2016.15